Skip to main content

 New York courts assess:

-• Whether medical treatment was necessary
+• Whether medical treatment was necessary.

-• Whether there was prolonged pain, impairment, or risk of health damage
+• Whether there was prolonged pain, impairment, or risk of health damage.

-• Whether the injury impacted the victim’s ability to function normally
+• Whether the injury impacted the victim’s ability to function normally.

-2. Physical Injury Crime New York | Penalty Severity
+2. Bodily Injury New York | Penalty Severity

 Statutory Penalties Overview